erdmkbc/Machine-Learning-Tutorial/README.md

 *Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.*

-*There are two types of learning methods by data label type,* Regression models goal train data for continous labels
+*There are three types of learning methods in this repository.*
+These are Supervised, Unsupervised, Ensebmle methods.

+*Supervised Learning algorithms goal, if data has a label and we want to prediction these label we use supervised learning methods.*

+Supervised learning methods also two type.
+These are regression and classifacation.

+*Regression algorithms goal is training data for continous labels.*
+Regression types where given in below.
  * Linear Regression
      * Multiple linear regression
      * Polynomial linear regression